Gwasanaethau/overheard-on-ronin/overheard_on_Ronin.md

 I’m excited! [said in a very apathetic tone].

 JavaB, JavaC, PoshRuby, GingerCucumber & BabySinatra – ‘JavaBuzz – the Spicy Remix’.

+These are like actual pills: small and hard to swallow!